 My approach to solving this challenging material in KeyShot

-Next, I realized that in real-life, a light has a bright center, and a gradient is created as light moves away from the point of emission.
-Since the light was emitting from the top of the button, I had to use a gradient mask to make it appear to be buried within the button.
+Next, I realized that in real-life, a light has a bright center.
+This creates a gradient as light moves away from the point of emission.
+Since the light was emitting from the top of the button, I used a gradient mask to make it appear to be buried within the button.

 I used the same gradient approach mentioned above to control the color of the silicone.
 By using both an emissive label and a silicone material, I was able to have sufficient control over color and brightness of the material.
 I chose to use the translucent material for the base since that was the only material that gave me the soft appearance I wanted.
 It also renders more quickly than a transparent material like cloudy plastic.

 Animated video maps

 Finally, when it came to animating the buttons, I decided to rely on video maps.
 If you haven’t learned about what video maps can do for you, be sure to learn about those here.
 By using a video map texture, I could load an image sequence to drive the color of the buttons.

 I had a friend create some animated colored sequences in After Effects for me.
 This would take care of all the blinking, flashing and sequencing of the buttons.
 What I love about this approach, is ease of updating.
 Once the video map was loaded, changes could be made to it.
 As long as the frame count did not change, the animation would automagically update in KeyShot.